chrisgonzgonz/GNZNavBarToolkit/Readme.markdown

 You Might Be Wondering...
 =========================
 + Does GNZNavBarToolkit work with Storyboard?
 Yes it does.
-You'll have to turn off Auto Layout to have it work correctly 'out of the box', or you can sort out the correct container/button/label constraints.
+You'll have to turn off Auto Layout to have it work correctly 'out of the box', or you can sort out the correct container/button/label constraints. ***Remember to put your buttons/labels into container views with the same sized frame!

 To Do